 Have you ever stopped to look carefully at Amazon’s logo?
 You’ve seen it a gazillion times, but have you really pondered it?
 Well, we have.
 And so, apparently, have millions of social media users.
 It’s something of a brand logo Rorschach test, actually.
 Some people see the word “Amazon” with a smile under it.
 Some see the same word with an arrow beneath pointing from the letter “A” to the letter “Z” (as in, we sell it all, from A-to-Z).
 And then some people, a lot of them, believe it or not, see … a phallic symbol.

 We’re not kidding.
-“Amazon’s logo is a global phallic symbol” is thing.
+“Amazon’s logo is a global phallic symbol” is a thing.
 Don’t believe us?
 Check out this Gizmodo article from April 2018, and the thousands of Twitter posts it links to.
 Be sure to check out the posting dates.
-Debate over the anatomical significance of Amazon’s logo have raged for years.
+Debates over the anatomical significance of Amazon’s logo have raged for years.
 Has the mockery inflicted damage on Amazon’s brand?
 It sure doesn’t seem so.

 What’s more, Amazon is hardly the only successful brand to come in for some ribbing over a logo that arguably has the issues.
 When Airbnb introduced the logo it still uses today back in 2014, interpretations of it as either a vagina or a pair of testicles nearly broke the internet.